-- Once in the editor mode, you can design your quote template using the WYSIWYG editor.
+- Once in the editor mode, you can design your template using the WYSIWYG editor.
 The editor allows you to add text, format styles, insert tables, insert images and merge Salesforce data by using the Insert Field and Insert Related List buttons.

 - You can also edit the template HTML directly by clicking on the Source button.
 You can additionally paste pre-made template code here.
 Sample templates are available here.

 - Once your template is saved, you can test it by opening a sample custom object record, clicking on the S-Docs button, selecting your new template, then clicking on Next Step.

 - Click on the View PDF icon or the document number to view or download the document.